csc-training/hpc-python/docs/mooc/using-compiled-code/creating-cython-modules.md

 )
 ~~~

 In larger real-world applications, this setup file could contain several
 modules.

-One can now create the C-extension module with
+One can then create the C-extension module with:

 ~~~bash
 $ python3 setup.py build_ext --inplace